 Initially under Frank Myler, and then under Jim Crellin, the Lions briefly threatened a revival during the 1980s.
 Players such as Les Holliday and the sublimely talented Danny Wilson offered great hope for the future.
 But despite a Second Division title in 1985, and a Second Division Premiership success in 1987, three separate promotions to the top flight simply brought about three immediate relegations.

-The sale of Station Road because of bad debts and the move to Gigg Lane, Bury, in 1992, did not prove the success that the management had imagined.
-Although Peter Roe coached the Lions to promotion to the middle tier in 1996, subsequent significant investment by Bury FC owner, Hugh Eaves, in 1997 achieved only a disappointing play-off defeat, and eventually the football club forced the Lions out in 2002.
+The sale of Station Road because of bad debts and the move to Gigg Lane, Bury, in 1992, was without question the most controversial episode in the history of the club.
+Whatever the full truth of the matter, the move out of the town did not prove to be as successful as the management had hoped for.
+Although Peter Roe coached the Lions to promotion to the second tier in 1996, subsequent significant investment by Bury FC owner, Hugh Eaves, in 1997 achieved only a disappointing play-off defeat, and eventually the football club forced the Lions out in 2002.
 The resulting move brought the club back to within a mile of the Swinton and Pendlebury border, when home games were played at Moor Lane, home of the local non-league football club Salford City.

-Unfortunately Salford City FC would not grant Swinton the ten year lease which was required to enable much needed funding to bring the ground up to standard.
+Unfortunately the stability of a long-term lease was not forthcoming, and with the ground at that time struggling to keep pace with the Rugby League’s minimum standards, another move was required.
 However, the Lions found a friend in Sedgley Park RUFC at Park Lane, Whitefield, which enabled the club to enjoy a semi-permanent home from 2004 to 2010.
 The highlight during this period was a run to the Championship One play-off final in 2006, following epic victories at Featherstone Rovers and Celtic Crusaders.
 But sadly Paul Kidd’s team lost out to Sheffield Eagles in the final.

-A brief one-year tenure at the Willows in 2011 saw the Lions pick-up their first silverware in 25 years when captain Lee Wingfield held aloft the Championship One winners trophy.
-The Lions’ step-up into the Championship proved as difficult as imagined, but many creditable performances under Steve McCormack and later Gary Chambers kept the club in the middle tier between seasons 2012 and 2014.
+A brief one-year tenure at the Willows in 2011 saw the Lions pick-up their first silverware in 25 years when captain Lee Wingfield held aloft the Championship One winners trophy, and with it promotion from the second to the third tier.
+The Lions’ step-up into the Championship proved as difficult as many imagined, but creditable performances under Steve McCormack and later Gary Chambers kept the club in the middle tier between seasons 2012 and 2014.

 Swinton eventually finished in 3rd place which meant a home play-off semi-final against York.
 The Lions looked to be heading for a one-point defeat until a Ben White drop-goal rescued the game with just 12 seconds left.
-In golden-point extra-time a drop-goal by Chris Atkin sent the Lions into ecstasy and a play-off final against Keighley at Widnes.
+In golden-point extra-time another drop-goal, this time by Chris Atkin, sent the Lions into ecstasy and a play-off final against Keighley at Widnes.
 Again it came down to fine margins, but the Lions then held off Keighley to win 29-28 in a dramatic match and promotion had been achieved.

 As Swinton Lions prepared to celebrate their 150th Anniversary, an issue over minimum ground standards at Sedgley Park meant that the club relocated to Heywood Road in a ground-sharing agreement with Sale RFC.
 On the field it was realised that season 2016 was going to be extremely tough and so it proved.
 But following a difficult start, a sequence of five straight wins gave the Lions a degree of comfort.
 Still, it took a dramatic 28-26 victory over Halifax in the penultimate game of the season to guarantee Championship rugby at Heywood Road for 2017.